Use private endpoints for Azure Storage

 Using private endpoints for your storage account enables you to:

-- Secure your storage account by configuring the storage firewall to block all connections on the public endpoint for the storage service.
+- Secure your storage account by using a private link.
+You can manually configure the storage firewall to block connections on the public endpoint of the storage service.
+Creating a private link does not automatically block connections on the public endpoint.

 - Increase security for the virtual network (VNet), by enabling you to block exfiltration of data from the VNet.